 |Date of declaration of result of Main Exam||18 Aug 2017|

 |Date of declaration of final result||13 Oct 2017|

 UP PCS J Application Form 2016 for Main Exam

-Candidates who have successfully qualified the pre-exam are eligible for UP PCJ J Main Exam 2016.
+Candidates who had successfully qualified the pre-exam were eligible for UP PCJ J Main Exam 2016.
 Main exam held on 18 Dec 2016 at Allahabad and Lucknow centre.
 Qualified candidates can apply from UPPSC official website i.e. www.uppsc.up.nic.in.